coq/platform/doc/README~8.16~2022.09~beta1.md

 ## **Coq Platform 2022.09.0 with Coq 8.16.0 "optional packages"**

-The **optional** packages have the same maturity and maintenance level as the packages in the full level, but either have a **non open source license** or depend on packages with non open source license.
+The **optional** packages have the same maturity and maintenance level as the packages in the full level, but either take a rather long time to build or have a **non open source license** or depend on packages with non open source license.

 The interactive installation script and the Windows installer explicitly ask if you want to install these packages.